A large-scale analysis of public-facing, community-built chatbots on Character.AI: Introduction

 \section{Introduction}

 This paper presents the first large-scale analysis of content from Character.AI,\footnote{\url{http://character.AI}} a website where users can 1) create chatbots, via prompting and/or lightweight fine-tuning, and 2) interact with chatbots created by other users (see Figure~\ref{fig:home}).
 According to the New York Times, the site served over 20 million active monthly users in October 2024 \cite{rooseCanAIBe2024}, most (over 50\%) of which were 24 or younger according to SimilarWeb\footnote{\url{https://similarweb.com/}} statistics.
-It was the 34th most popular app on the Apple App store in the Entertainment category in April, 2025, and in April 2024 was the third most popular generative AI site.\footnote{\url{https://a16z.com/100-gen-ai-apps/}} Finally, the official subreddit for Character.AI, r/CharacterAI, has 2.5 million subscribers; in contrast, the subreddit for YouTube has 3.2 million.
+It was the 34th most popular app on the Apple App store in the Entertainment category in April, 2025, and in March 2025 was the third most popular generative AI site.\footnote{\url{https://a16z.com/100-gen-ai-apps-4/}} Finally, the official subreddit for Character.AI, r/CharacterAI, has 2.6 million subscribers.
+In contrast, the subreddit for YouTube has 3.3 million.

 Character.AI is thus, by several estimates, widely used, especially by younger people.
 It also seems to play an important role in the lives of at least some of its users.
 In October 2024, the average user spent more than an hour a day on the platform.
-More acutely, the New York Times reported in October of 2024 on a lawsuit alleging Character.AI was at fault in the suicide death of a 14-year-old boy \cite{rooseCanAIBe2024}.
-The lawsuit described by The Times details a child who engaged deeply during the last few weeks of his life with a chatbot impersonating the character Daenerys Targaryen from Game of Thrones, including discussion of a potential suicide.
-It is one of several publicly discussed cases about the impact of Character.AI on its users \cite{upton-clarkCharacterAIBeingSued2024}, and is situated in a broader space of concerns about the relationship between AI and mental health \cite{adamWhatAreAI,dechoudhuryBenefitsHarmsLarge2023}.
+More acutely, the New York Times reported in October 2024 on a lawsuit alleging Character.AI was at fault in the suicide death of a 14-year-old boy \cite{rooseCanAIBe2024}.
+The lawsuit described by The Times details a teenager who engaged deeply during the last few weeks of his life with a chatbot impersonating the character Daenerys Targaryen from Game of Thrones, including discussion of a potential suicide.
+It is one of several publicly discussed cases about the impact of Character.AI on its users \cite{upton-clarkCharacterAIBeingSued2024}, and is situated in a broader space of concerns about the relationship between AI and mental health \cite{adamWhatAreAI,dechoudhuryBenefitsHarmsLarge2023,zhang2025rise}.
+To address safety concerns, Character.AI has introduced a number of safety features, including banning minors from open-ended chat in November 2025. \footnote{\url{https://blog.character.AI/u18-chat-announcement/}}